sunray1/2025-04-17-GBIF-NA-eDNAPublishing/_episodes/03-introduction-to-dwc-dna-extension.md

 - Is the data well **organized** and **comprehensible**?
 Genetic data often originates from multiple files like an OTU-table, a taxonomy table, a sample information table, and a .fasta file.
 You will need to understand how these relate and if they contain the necessary information (sequence and possible taxonomy for each occurrence record, sample metadata).
 - Is this **suitable** for GBIF publication?
 - Is everything crystal clear for you?
 Do you understand the different components of your raw data (e.g., what the "OTU-table" columns represent, how sequences link to taxonomy)?.
-- Do you have the necessary metadata?
+- Do you have the necessary **metadata**?
-- Does the data need to be cleaned?
-- Does the data need to be amended or annotated with additional fields?
+- Does the data need to be **cleaned**?

-- Does the data need to be reorganized or restructured?
-Genetic data from multiple files (OTU, taxonomy, sample info) needs to be combined into a "long format" table, where each unique sequence by sample combination is a single row (occurrence).
-This is crucial for mapping to the DwC standard.
+> ## Metadata Fields
+>
+> See OBIS's [Introduction to the EML metadata standard](https://manual.obis.org/eml.html) for a good primer.
+>
+{: .callout}

 ### 2. Decide how your final dataset will be generally structured.

 Datasets can be translated in many ways - you will find with particularly complicated datasets, there may be multiple, valid ways of mapping the data.

 - Will the dataset be flat or relational?
 Using an extension, by definition, causes a dataset to become relational.
 - Which Core element (Occurrence, Checklist or Event) is the most suitable?
-Currently, genetic data must be published with the Occurrence core, not the Event core.
+Currently, genetic data must be published with the **Occurrence core**, not the Event core.
 Note that a new data model is being developed which may change this in the future.
 - Which Extensions are suitable for this dataset?
-For DNA data, the DNA Derived Data extension is essential.
-An extendedMeasurementsOrFact (eMoF) extension is also often used for environmental measurements or other facts associated with the sample.
+For DNA data, the **DNA Derived Data extension** is essential.
+An **extendedMeasurementsOrFact (eMoF) extension** is also often used for environmental measurements or other facts associated with the sample.
 - Do you have all necessary identifiers needed to link your tables?
 You might need to generate unique, persistent identifiers if they don't already exist.

+> ## Available Cores and Extensions
+>
+> See GBIF's [Registered Extensions](https://rs.gbif.org/extensions.html) for the list of registered extensions available for publication in GBIF.
+> *Remember, just because a standard may be maintained in [TDWG](https://www.tdwg.org/), does NOT mean it is available for use in GBIF or other platforms.*
+>
+{: .callout}

 ### 3. Categorize Your Data